-Electives in Neurology at Mayo Clinic Arizona
+Neurology electives at our Mayo Clinic campus in Arizona

 These clerkships take place at Mayo Clinic Hospital in Phoenix, Arizona.
 Students are supervised directly by consultant and resident physicians.

-- Neurology Inpatient Service
+Neurology Inpatient Service

-- On the hospital service, students attend rounds with their supervising consultant and inpatient neurology team.
+On the hospital service, students attend rounds with their supervising consultant and inpatient neurology team.
 You will perform histories and physical examinations on new admissions and consultations, and follow these patients through their hospital course.
 Opportunities are available to perform neurological procedures such as lumbar punctures.

-- Goals for this rotation include:
+Goals for this rotation include learning to:

-Refine skills in conducting neurological examinations.
+- Refine skills in conducting neurological examinations

-- Manage common neurological problems in the inpatient setting.
+- Manage common neurological problems in the inpatient setting

-- Epilepsy Monitoring Unit Service
+Epilepsy Monitoring Unit

 You perform history and physical examinations on new admissions and follow patients' progress during their stay in the unit.
-You will also attend daily epilepsy rounds in the morning and attend weekly multidisciplinary epilepsy surgery conference.
-Additionally, you will have opportunities to further your knowledge in EEG interpretation, be exposed to neuropsychological testing and its uses, participate in clinical research, and observe epilepsy surgery cases.
+You also attend daily epilepsy rounds in the morning and attend weekly multidisciplinary epilepsy surgery conference.
+Additionally, you have opportunities to further your knowledge in EEG interpretation, be exposed to neuropsychological testing and its uses, participate in clinical research, and observe epilepsy surgery cases.

-- Prerequisites include completion of three years of medical school and the basic neurology clerkship.
+Prerequisites include completion of three years of medical school and the basic neurology clerkship.

-- Goals for this rotation include:
+Goals for this rotation are to:

-- Develop an understanding of patients with epilepsy in a comprehensive epilepsy center.
+- Develop an understanding of patients with epilepsy in a comprehensive epilepsy center

-- Learn and apply the pharmacological and surgical therapies for epilepsy.
+- Learn and apply the pharmacological and surgical therapies for epilepsy

-- Develop an understanding for the complete care of the patient with epilepsy including neuropsychological evaluation, therapeutic intervention and medical therapy.
+- Develop an understanding for the complete care of the patient with epilepsy including neuropsychological evaluation, therapeutic intervention and medical therapy

-Students may also request the opportunity to observe the activities of the EEG, EMG, neurovascular, autonomic and movement disorder laboratories.
+You may also request the opportunity to observe the activities of the EEG, EMG, neurovascular, autonomic and movement disorder laboratories.
 While the emphasis of the clerkship is either inpatient neurology or experience in the epilepsy monitoring unit, students have the opportunity to gain added experience in the fields of movement disorders, demyelinating disease, neuromuscular diseases, epilepsy, cerebrovascular disease, cognitive disorders and headache.

-Method of Evaluation
+Method of evaluation

 Student performance and learning will be assessed by observation.
 Consultants who work with students provide written performance evaluations.

-Medical Education Office
+- Medical Education Office

-Neurology Clerkship Director: Jonathan Carter, M.D.
+- Neurology Clerkship Director: Jonathan Carter, M.D.